The Group clinched a bag of awards in the RAS Epicurean Star Award 2014:

-Noodle Stories opens at Orchard Central, serve traditional comfort dishes that appeal to the modern tastes with its rich and tasty flavours.
+Noodle Stories opens at Orchard Central.
+Serves traditional comfort dishes that appeal to the modern tastes with its rich and tasty flavours.

-The second outlets of TungLok XiHé opens at Orchard Central.
+The second outlet of TungLok XiHé opens at Orchard Central.

 Dancing Crab has won The Food Journal, Best Dining Experience, Best in Fuss-free Seafood.

 Dancing Crab opens at The Grandstand at Turf City, Bt.
-Timah (Old Turf Club Rd), serve a mix of robush, country-style Cajun seafood and the distinctive richness of Creole cuisine.
+Timah (Old Turf Club Rd).
+Serving a mix of robust, country-style Cajun seafood with distinctive richness of Creole cuisine.

 Slappy Cakes Singapore has won The Food Journal, Best Dessert Awards, Best in Pancake Concept.